Python Turtle - Lesson 6¶

 Part 2: Mouse input in Turtle¶

-We are going to use the code below for our Boolean exercise, but we will have to explore it first.
+We will use the code below for this activity, but first we need to explore how it works.

-Download lesson_6_pt_2.py file and save it to your lesson folder.
+Download lesson_6_pt_2.py file and save it in your lesson folder.

 1import turtle